yangdanny97/pathways-vis/README.md

 - Log using local DB instead of StackDriver
 - Reach out to CourseCrafter for API access (maybe)
 - optimization to response time - reduce graph size
+- Give more course information
+- Clean up some styling
 - ~automatic data extraction script instead of using notebooks~